 5.3.1 Cell status and cell reservations

-Cell status and cell reservations are indicated in the MIB or SIB1 message as specified in TS 38.331 [3] by means of three fields:
+Cell status and cell reservations are indicated in the MIB or SIB1 message as specified in TS 38.331 [3] by means of following fields:

 - cellBarred (IE type: "barred" or "not barred") Indicated in MIB message.
-In case of multiple PLMNs indicated in SIB1, this field is common for all PLMNs
+In case of multiple PLMNs or NPNs indicated in SIB1, this field is common for all PLMNs and NPNs

 - cellReservedForOperatorUse (IE type: "reserved" or "not reserved") Indicated in SIB1 message.
-In case of multiple PLMNs indicated in SIB1, this field is specified per PLMN.
+In case of multiple PLMNs or NPNs indicated in SIB1, this field is specified per PLMN or per SNPN.

 - cellReservedForOtherUse (IE type: "true") Indicated in SIB1 message.
 In case of multiple PLMNs indicated in SIB1, this field is common for all PLMNs.

+- cellReservedForFutureUse (IE type: "true") Indicated in SIB1 message.
+In case of multiple PLMNs or NPNs indicated in SIB1, this field is common for all PLMNs and NPNs.

+NOTE: For IAB node, it ignores the cellBarred, cellReservedForOperatorUse and cellReservedForOtherUse as defined in TS 38.331 [3].

+- iab-Support (IE type: "true") Indicated in SIB1 message.
+In case of multiple PLMNs indicated in SIB1, this field is specified per PLMN.

-When cell status is indicated as "not barred" and "not reserved" for operator use and not "true" for other use,
+When cell status is indicated as "not barred" and "not reserved" for operator use and not "true" for other use and cellReservedForFutureUse IE is not indicated as “true”,

 - All UEs shall treat this cell as candidate during the cell selection and cell reselection procedures.

+When cell broadcasts any CAG IDs or NIDs and the cell status is indicated as "not barred" and "not reserved" for operator use and "true" for other use, and cellReservedForFutureUse IE is not indicated as “true”:

+- All UEs in SNPN AM or with non-empty Allowed CAG list shall treat this cell as candidate during the cell selection and cell reselection procedures.

+Editor’s note: The applicability of above behaviour for non-NPN capable UE is FFS.

-When cell status is indicated as "true" for other use,
+When cell status is indicated as "true" for other use, and either cell does not broadcast any CAG-IDs or NIDs or does not broadcast any CAG-IDs and the UE is not operating in SNPN Access Mode,

 - The UE shall treat this cell as if cell status is "barred".

+When cellReservedForFutureUse IE is indicated as “true”,

+- The UE shall treat this cell as if cell status is "barred".

-When cell status is indicated as "not barred" and "reserved" for operator use for any PLMN and not "true" for other use,
+When cell status is indicated as "not barred" and "reserved" for operator use for any PLMN/SNPN and not "true" for other use and cellReservedForFutureUse IE is not indicated as “true”,

 - UEs assigned to Access Identity 11 or 15 operating in their HPLMN/EHPLMN shall treat this cell as candidate during the cell selection and reselection procedures if the field cellReservedForOperatorUse for that PLMN set to "reserved".

+- UEs assigned to Access Identity 11 or 15 shall treat this cell as candidate during the cell selection and reselection procedures if the field cellReservedForOperatorUse for selected/registered SNPN is set to "reserved".

-- UEs assigned to an Access Identity 0, 1, 2 and 12 to 14 shall behave as if the cell status is "barred" in case the cell is "reserved for operator use" for the registered PLMN or the selected PLMN.
+- UEs assigned to an Access Identity 0, 1, 2 and 12 to 14 shall behave as if the cell status is "barred" in case the cell is "reserved for operator use" for the registered PLMN/SNPN or the selected PLMN/SNPN.

 NOTE 1: Access Identities 11, 15 are only valid for use in the HPLMN/ EHPLMN; Access Identities 12, 13, 14 are only valid for use in the home country as specified in TS 22.261 [12].

+Editor’s note: It is FFS whether above NOTE needs to be updated to consider SNPNs

 When cell status "barred" is indicated or to be treated as if the cell status is "barred",

 - The UE is not permitted to select/reselect this cell, not even for emergency calls.